-A collection of seven Aboriginal artefacts from north-western New South Wales, dating to the late 19th century, extends the National Museum's understanding of iconography and cross-cultural exchange.
+A collection of seven Aboriginal artefacts from north-west New South Wales, dating to the late 19th century, extends the Museum's understanding of iconography and cross-cultural exchange.

 This collection comprises three boomerangs, three clubs and a shield.
 They were collected by a soldier known as 'Bozza' before the Boer War (1899–1902) and found after his death at a house in Liverpool, New South Wales.